openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 *Figure  37.
 Use of `npm init` to create `package.json` for the project*

-2. Now that we have our `package.json` simply replace the `test` script with a `clg` script that runs the following zowe command (replace your with your high level qualifier):
+2. Now that we have our `package.json` simply replace the `test` script with a `clg` script that runs the following zowe command (replace `Z80462` with your high level qualifier):

 ```
 zowe jobs submit ds 'Z80462.JCL(HELLO)' -d .